wp-cli/embed-command/README.md

 		URL to retrieve oEmbed data for.

 	[--width=<width>]
 		Width of the embed in pixels.
+Part of cache key so must match.
+Defaults to `content_width` if set else 500px, so is theme and context dependent.

 	[--height=<height>]
 		Height of the embed in pixels.
+Part of cache key so must match.
+Defaults to 1.5 * default width (`content_width` or 500px), to a maximum of 1000px.

+	[--discover]
+		Whether to search with the discover attribute set or not.
+Part of cache key so must match.
+If not given, will search with attribute: unset, '1', '0', returning first.

 **EXAMPLES**

     # Find cache post ID for a given URL.
     $ wp embed cache find https://www.youtube.com/watch?v=dQw4w9WgXcQ --width=500
+    123

 ### wp embed cache trigger

-Triggers a caching of all oEmbed results for a given post.
+Triggers the caching of all oEmbed results for a given post.

 ~~~
 wp embed cache trigger <post_id>
 ~~~

+oEmbed caches for a post are stored in the post's metadata.

 **OPTIONS**

 	<post_id>
-		ID of the post to do th caching for.
+		ID of the post to do the caching for.

 **EXAMPLES**

-    # Clear cache for a post
+    # Triggers cache for a post
     $ wp embed cache trigger 456
+    Success: Caching triggered!

 ## Installing